 What happens after an appraisal in the refinance process?

-What if you don’t agree with the home appraisal?
+What if you don’t agree with the home appraisal results?

-While the appraisal process is designed to be unbiased, there have been instances of discrimination and agencies like the Federal Housing Finance Agency (FHFA) are working to address and prevent such illegal practices.
+While the appraisal process should be unbiased, there have been instances of discrimination.
+Agencies like the Federal Housing Finance Agency (FHFA) are working to address and prevent such illegal practices.

 You can dispute an appraisal that comes in lower than expected.
 Review the appraisal documents and look for: